tolribeiro/mywebsite/_posts/2014-10-30-bpsk-matlab.markdown

 For this tutorial, I'll pick up the **PSK** (Phase-Shift Keying).
 However, if you want and feel comfortable, you can also try it using *ASK*, *FSK* or *QAM*, that along with PSK, forms the group of main types of digital modulation widely used in a variety of modern systems, such as cellular networks and so on.

 First, let's suppose we have a message *m(t)*, which is a bit-stream signal, that we want to send through an analog channel.
-For this example, we consider the frequency of *m(t)* as *2Hz*.
+For this example, we consider the frequency of *m(t)* as *2 Hz*.
 Therefore, we have:

 {% highlight matlab %}
 % m(t) definition